jfadams1963/DDG_Image_Get/README.md

 ./ddg_image_get.py 'hot air balloon'
 ```

-You may find it useful to actually use your browser and search Duckduckgo for the type of image you're looking for, then use this tool to quickly grab as many as you want/need.
+You may find it useful to actually use your browser to search Duckduckgo for the type of image you're looking for, refine your search terms, then use this tool to quickly grab as many as you want/need.